opnfv/vswitchperf/docs/to-be-reorganized/vswitchperf_ltd.rst

     -  64,000
     -  Max supported number of flows.

+    The tester must be cautious to ensure that all flows are learned before running Throughput testing, and no flows can be allowed to time-out during the test.

     The maximum 0% packet loss throughput should be determined in a manner identical to LTD.Throughput.RFC2544.PacketLossRatio.